European Parliament calls for ‘reenergised’ enlargement process — but only for countries that back Russia sanctions | bne IntelliNews

 The recommendation was adopted by 502 votes in favour, with 75 against and 61 abstentions.

-European Parliament rapporteur for the New Enlargement Strategy, Tonino Picula, commented: “By adopting solid recommendations on how future enlargement policy should be implemented, we can once again set the tone and standards to enable the European Union to grow and prosper.
+European Parliament rapporteur for the New Enlargement Strategy Tonino Picula commented: “By adopting solid recommendations on how future enlargement policy should be implemented, we can once again set the tone and standards to enable the European Union to grow and prosper.
 We wish to ensure that the EU remains an evolving community of European states open to like-minded democracies joining it, sharing common values and interests.”

 “While our national team [Croatia] was playing, the European Parliament just confirmed my recommendations on the New Enlargement Strategy with 502 votes!”
 Picula, pictured wearing a Croatia scarf to support his World Cup team during part of the debate, later commented on Twitter.